PDF Version University Operations – Facilities and Support

 Applicability: This policy applies to persons residing in university housing facilities.
 This policy pertains to university housing facilities only.
-Owners of service or assistance animals may contact the university’s Disability Support Services office regarding other expectations related to animal ownership or possession for non-housing facilities at the university.
+The use of service animals on EWU property or in EWU facilities other than housing is governed by EWU Policy 603-10 (Service Animals).

-Residents in university housing facilities are entitled to keep service or assistance animals subject to the requirements of this policy.
+Residents in university housing facilities are entitled to keep a service or assistance animal subject to the requirements of this policy.

 b.
 Restrictions: For those animals that qualify as service animals, the university may prohibit the service animal from being present in university housing if the animal:

 (1) is out of control and the handler does not take effective action to control it;

 (3) poses a direct threat to the health or safety of others that cannot reasonably be eliminated or reduced to an acceptable level.